gggaiii/UoM_DATA70202_Group25/Readme.md

 ## Task 2
 ### Task 2 Deadline
-1. 23rd March
+1. 23rd March (has been done)
+2. 4th May (report ddl)

 ### Data Pre-processing
+This part is handled by [Yulia](mailto:hanxi.yu@postgrad.manchester.ac.uk)
+She has uploaded the integrated data to [integrated data](https://github.com/gggaiii/UoM_DATA70202_Group25/blob/main/Data%20Preprocessing.ipynb)
+Please have a check and if needed, use this dataset for further analysis.

 ### EDA
+This part is handled by [James](mailto:james.askew-3@postgrad.manchester.ac.uk)
+Please can everyone send the EDA expecially the visualisation works to him via Teams or email.

 ## Task 3
 ### Task 3 Deadline
-1. 4th April
+1. 4th April (estimated for finishing modelling but could take longer)
+2. 4th May (report delivery)

 ### Modelling
+1. Prophet is applied, see on [Geo Analysis and Prophet](https://github.com/gggaiii/UoM_DATA70202_Group25/blob/main/Geo_EDA_and_Prophet_Model.ipynb)
+2. ARIMA will be modelled by [Ishita](mailto:ishita.satija@postgrad.manchester.ac.uk)
+3. LSTM will be modelled by [Harry](mailto:yuhang.xie-3@postgrad.manchester.ac.uk)

 ## Task 4
 ### Task 4 Deadline